-Often overlooked by tourists, Eindhoven is a small city which can be a very exciting and enjoyable place if given a chance.
-The fifth largest city in the Netherlands is also known as the design capital, where the Dutch Design Week takes place every year.
+Often overlooked by tourists, Eindhoven can be a very exciting and enjoyable place if given a chance.
+The fifth largest city in the Netherlands is also known as the design capital, where the Dutch Design Week takes place.
 The large number of museums also makes this city rich in history that dates back centuries.

 What to do in one day while in Eindhoven?

-Strijp-S is a former industrial park and a very popular district in Eindhoven where lots of cool art exhibitions, restaurants and bars can be found.
-Formerly owned by Philips, this neighbourhood used to be known as “the forbidden city”, as only Philips employees had access to the grounds.
+Strijp-S is a former industrial park and a very popular district in Eindhoven.
+Lots of cool art exhibitions, restaurants, and bars can be found at Strijp-S. Formerly owned by Philips, this neighborhood used to be known as “the forbidden city”, as only Philips employees had access to the grounds.

 St. Catherine’s church

 This charming neo-gothic Catholic church is one of the most famous buildings in Eindhoven.
 The location of the church at the very centre of the city makes this landmark a very accessible place every tourist should see.

 Van Abbe Museum